posted June 18, 2018

 See: Making Social Media Work for First Responders [Webinar]

-The live reports from victims in the Parkland shooting is just one example of how social media can be beneficial to EMS.
-However, there are several other ways that Facebook and Twitter can help improve emergency response.
+The live reports from victims in the Parkland shooting is just one example of how social media can be beneficial to emergency management.
+However, there are several other ways that Facebook, Twitter and other social media channels can help improve emergency response.

 The Benefits of Using Social Media During an Emergency

 When an emergency occurs, bystanders and others in the area want to know what is happening, as it’s happening.
 In incidents like the Boston Marathon Bombing, many people turned to social media for real-time updates via Facebook and Twitter, which were in many cases much faster than the traditional media.
 Law enforcement and first responders also provided updates via their social feeds.
 In fact, the Boston Globe even turned its homepage into a live blog to report information the moment it came, helping the public know what is happening and how to respond.